anna-parker/MTKSimulations/MCCAccuracySimulations/README.md

 #### Rounds Pipeline

 This directory also contains a subdirectory with a pipeline to assess the impact of multiple rounds on MCC inference - the same technique is employed as above except that now the number of rounds used in MultiTreeKnit is an additional parameter.
-TreeKnit allows users to set the number of rounds of inference - if rounds is set to greater than 1 after the initial MCC inference and tree pair resolution TreeKnit will use the resolved trees from the previous round as input and the computed MCCs as a consistency constraint (if `consistent = true`) for this round of MCC inference and tree resolution.
+TreeKnit allows users to set the number of rounds of inference, and if trees should be resolved.

 ## MCC measures